c00/keepass2env/readme.md

 ## Configure

-Copy `keepass2env.example.yaml` to `keepass2env.yaml`, and edit it to match your environment.
-Home directories will be expanded.
+Copy the contents of `keepass2env.example.yaml` to `~/.config/keepass2env.yaml`, and edit it to match your environment.

 The most important thing is the `entries`.
 These are the mappings from the keepass database onto environment variables. e.g.